thysultan/wam.js/README.md

 # wam.js

-Wam is a koa and next.js inspired middleware for node the following block of code is a quick run down on what Wam supports out of the box.
-Following that i will try to explain the details of it all.
+Wam is a small koa and next.js inspired middleware framework for node the following block of code is a quick run down on what Wam supports out of the box, following that i will try to explain the details of it all.

 ```javascript
 const Wam = require('wamjs');